TagLin3/workout-app-backend/README.md

 This is the backend for my gym workout planning and logging application.
 It is used to plan workouts for completion in the gym and to track progress on different exercises.

-Instructions for using the frontend as well as the work log can be found at https://github.com/TagLin3/workout-app-frontend
+Instructions for using the frontend as well as the work log can be found at https://github.com/TagLin3/workout-app-frontend.
+Application is currently available at https://workout-app-kib3.onrender.com.

 ## Running the application locally (in production mode):